nigalanakis/Crystal_Math/docs/source/procedure.rst

 	Note that ``get_refcode_families``, ``cluster_refcode_families``, ``get_unique_structures`` are all set to ``false``.
 In the ``structure_list`` key, for the aspirin structures we select to extract data for all unique structures (``["ACSALA", "all"]``), while for the acridine we select to extract data only for entries 11 and 12 (``["ACRDIN", [11,12]]``).

-	The algorithm will generate the output files for the 5 structures as well as the file ``example_structures_filter_data.json`` with the compact structure information.
+	The algorithm will generate the output files for the 5 structures located in the folder ``/csd_db_analysis/db_data/homomolecular_structures`` as well as the file ``homomolecular_structures_filter_data.json`` with the compact structure information.
 For your convenience, these structures are provided in the `project's GitHub page <https://github.com/nigalanakis/Crystal_Math/tree/master/docs/examples>`_.
+Please note that each time the data extraction process is performed, the extracted structures data will be added in the folder ``/csd_db_analysis/db_data/data_prefix`` (in the above example ``/csd_db_analysis/db_data/homomolecular_structures``).
+In case the folder already exists and you want to avoid merging the extracted data, it is recommended to rename the existing folders.